• Skip to primary navigation

 About Kosha Mangsho

 Kosha Mangsho (Mutton Kosha, Mutton Kasha) is a very popular traditional curry in Bengal, and its literal meaning is sautéed meat.
+It is made with mutton (goat meat), onions, spices, and other basic ingredients.

-The curry along with mutton pieces is slow-cooked over low flame for a very long time and it turns into this rich, dark-brown velvety goodness with melt-in-the-mouth mutton.
+The curry, along with mutton pieces, is slow-cooked over low flame for a very long time, and it turns into this rich, dark-brown velvety goodness with melt-in-the-mouth mutton.

 It is also a staple curry in many Bengali households on Sunday mornings.